-Head of Strategic Partnership Lead (University) undertakes the following:
+Strategic Partnership Lead (University) undertakes the following:

-- Development of, in close collaboration with the course leader, mentor training for new (to Worcester) mentors, school briefings and advanced mentor training across all routes. - Coordination of the placement team to oversee the organisation for core placements to ensure an excellent student experience including overseeing expectations regarding trainee workload. - Quality assurance of new placement settings (core and school direct) and sourcing new placements based on subject and regional need for core trainees. - Work with school leaders, alliance leads and professional mentors to support a cohesive teacher training and education programme including overseeing all correspondence to the partnership and development of the partnership webpages. - Application of quality assurance and enhancement processes across the partnership. - Planning and delivery of core trainee school induction processes in university. - Updating and overseeing the administration of all partnership agreements and finance payments. - Development of partnership handbooks and resources. - Management of partnership data including: records of partnership engagement, collection and collation of data to inform the self-evaluation document, mentor and trainee satisfaction surveys and the development of the ARC software for placement activities. - Coordinate and chair the PGCE Partnership Advisory Group and School Direct Strategic Meetings. - Contribute effectively to Ofsted inspections. - Ensure all aspects of the partnership work is in-line with the Professional Regulatory Body requirements (for example, Ofsted and DfE) and overseeing all ITT criteria documents. - Strategically manage Early Career Teacher liaison work across the partnership.
+- Coordination of the central placement team to oversee the organisation for placements to ensure an excellent student experience including overseeing expectations regarding trainee workload. - Quality assurance of new placement settings and sourcing new placements based on subject and regional need for trainees. - Work with lead mentors (university), Regional Training Hub leads and professional mentors and ITT mentors, to support a cohesive teacher training and education programme including overseeing all correspondence to the partnership and development of the partnership webpages. - Application of quality assurance and enhancement processes across the partnership. - Planning and delivery of core trainee school induction processes in university. - Updating and overseeing the administration of all partnership agreements and finance payments as agreed by the Strategic Governance Board. - Development of partnership handbooks and resources. - Oversight of the management of partnership data including: records of partnership engagement, collection and collation of data to inform the self-evaluation document, mentor and trainee satisfaction surveys. - Coordinate and chair the PGCE Secondary Governance Board. - Work with UW Regional Training Hubs to support the regional delivery of ITTE. - Ensure all aspects of the partnership work is in-line with the Professional Regulatory Body requirements (for example, Ofsted and DfE) and overseeing all ITT criteria documents.